 1. Stay on top of your spending

 Budgeting may not be that exciting, and it can seem pretty overwhelming at first.
 But while it won’t be winning a popularity award anytime soon, there’s no denying that it’s good for you.
-Making a budget that you can stick to will help stop you overspending, making your life easier now.
+Making a budget that you can actually stick to will stop you from overspending, making your life easier.
 You'll thank yourself later for prioritising the future by putting a bit of money away into your savings.

 The key is to strike a balance.
 On the one hand, you’ll want to cut down on unnecessary expenses and be more mindful of how much you spend and on what.
 At the same time, you’ve got to be realistic and a bit flexible with it.
 It’s pointless to budget £50 a month for transport when you regularly spend more and couldn't realistically cut down without walking the 10 miles to work.
 Make sure you remember to enjoy yourself and set up a ‘fun fund’ for the odd treat here and there.
 It's also a good idea to set up a rainy day fund, while you're at it - there's nothing wrong with spoiling yourself when you're feeling down as long as you can afford to do so.

-Once you’ve made your budget make sure you take stock every so often.
-Reviewing your outgoings every year can help you take advantage of the best deals out there.
+Once you’ve made your budget, make sure you take stock every so often.
+Reviewing your outgoings every year will help you take advantage of the best deals out there.